yoep/AutomaticRoadblock/README.md

 ## API/plugin integration

-Plugins can use the [Functions](AutomaticRoadblock/API/Functions.cs) for available api's.
+Plugins can use the [Functions](AutomaticRoadblock/API/Functions.cs) for available APIs.

 ## Development